GMS: Committed to Protecting Privacy

 - any person or organization to whom you grant consent (for example, by signing a power of attorney);

 - people or organizations that work to prevent and investigate suspected fraud as engaged by GMS; and

 - other benefit carriers for the purpose of coordination of benefits.

-We keep your information as long as allowed or permitted by law.
-When we no longer require your information it is permanently destroyed, erased, or made anonymous.
+We keep your information as long as we need to provide products and services to you, or as long as required by law, whichever is longer.
+When we no longer require your information, it is permanently destroyed, erased, or made anonymous.
 We have a Records Retention and Destruction Policy which outlines the period of time we retain different kinds of records.

 Protection Through Appropriate Safeguards

 We have procedures designed to protect your personal information from loss and unauthorized access, use, disclosure or modification.
 We provide regular privacy training to all employees.